Kinsarvik Municipality

-History
+General information

-The large parish of Kinsarvik (spelled Kinzervig at that time) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The parish of Kinsarvik was centered at Kinsarvik Church and it had one parish annex: Ullensvang.
-In 1869, Ullensvang became the main parish, and Kinsarvik became an annex to Ullensvang (and the municipality then changed its name to Ullensvang).
+The large parish of Kinsarvik (historically spelled Kinzervig) was a prestegjeld in Norway for a long time.
+On 1 January 1838 the parish of Kinsarvik was established as a civil municipality (see formannskapsdistrikt law).
+The new Kinsarvik Municipality was centered at Kinsarvik Church and it had one annex church (Ullensvang Church) at Lofthus.
+In 1869, Ullensvang became the main parish, and Kinsarvik became an annex to Ullensvang (and at the same time the name was changed to Ullensvang Municipality).